Explanation of the Design

 At the same time there is also a strong relation between the symbol, the English letter ‘R’ and the Hindi letter ‘ra’ .
 Despite looking quite different, All the symbols are a combination of same geometrical entities- a curve and two straight lines as the following figure shows how one can be transformed into the other and vice versa.

-Stambh, the National symbol of India:
+Resemblance to Ashok Stambh, the National symbol of

 It resembles the National Symbol of India where the three segments coming out of the base line represent the three lions of the National Symbol.